What is parchment paper made of?

 In microwave ovens: Parchment paper is safe to use in microwave ovens.
 Unlike in conventional ovens where dry heat is used to cook the surface of food, in microwaves, food molecules are directly targeted by microwave radiation for cooking.
 Parchment paper is largely transparent to this microwave radiation and so it doesn’t get heated directly by it.
 Another material that is perfect for microwave usage is wax paper.
 It also appears to be transparent to microwave radiation too.

-Just like in conventional ovens, food is cooked using dry heat from the outside in, in a toaster oven.
-So the air inside get very hot and therefore parchment paper is easily susceptible to chapping, charring or smoking at temperatures above 450°F. Another thing with toaster ovens is that care must be taken to ensure no part of the parchment paper is left hanging, to prevent possible contact with the heating elements or walls of the oven.
+In toaster ovens: Just like in conventional ovens, food is cooked using dry heat from the outside in, in a toaster oven.
+So, the air inside gets very hot and therefore parchment paper is easily susceptible to chapping, charring or smoking at temperatures above 450°F. Another thing with toaster ovens is that care must be taken to ensure no part of the parchment paper is left hanging, to prevent possible contact with the heating elements or walls of the oven.

 In air fryers: Perforated parchment paper is safe to use in an air fryer to make cleanup easier.
 The perforations ensure proper circulation of hot air around the cavity which will result in an evenly cooked food.
 A safety tip is to always make sure that the perforated parchment paper is a few centimeter below the heating coil and is pressed down properly by the weight of the food in order to avoid fire.
 Also, make sure to preheat the air fryer first before putting in the parchment paper otherwise it could fly off and start a fire.